Kernel-based Koopman approximants for control: Flexible sampling, error analysis, and stability: Data-driven surrogates: Lyapunov stability

-To complete the proof, we show assertion~(ii).
-If $V$ is a Lyapunov function for the data-driven surrogate dynamics~\Cref{eq:dynamics:surrogate:lam0}, the proof follows analogously as in the previous case~(i) with $F$ instead of~$\widehat{F}$. \end{proof} We conclude this subsection by providing two extensions of this result. \begin{remark} (a) In principle, we could have shown semi-global (practical) asymptotic stability.
-To this end, one needs a global Lyapunov function $V: \mathbb{R}^n \rightarrow \mathbb{R}_{\geq 0}$.
-Then, for a given compact set~$K$, we determine a sublevel set~$Y$ large enough such that the inclusion $K \subset Y$ holds using that $V$ is proper due to~\Cref{eq:lyapunov}.
+Next, we show assertion~(ii).
+If $V$ is a Lyapunov function for the data-driven surrogate dynamics~\cref{eq:dynamics:surrogate:lam0}, the proof follows analogously as in case~(i) with $F$ instead of~$\widehat{F}$. {The uniformity of the comparison functions ensures that the involved quantities do not deteriorate for small fill distances, e.g., that \eqref{eq:lyapunov:proof} is satisfied in any neighborhood of the equilibrium when choosing the fill distance small enough.} \end{proof} We conclude this subsection by providing two extensions of this result.
+First, we could have shown semi-global (practical) asymptotic stability: To this end, one needs a global Lyapunov function $V: \mathbb{R}^n \rightarrow \mathbb{R}_{\geq 0}$.
+Then, for a given compact set~$K$, we determine a sublevel set~$Y$ large enough such that the inclusion $K \subset Y$ holds using that $V$ is proper due to~\cref{eq:lyapunov}.
 Then, we set $\Omega$ such that $Y \subset \Omega$ and generate the respective data-driven surrogate model.

-(b) Moreover, the results can be directly transferred to the dynamics~$\widehat{F}_\lambda$ defined in~\Cref{eq:dynamics:surrogate}, resulting from the regularized regression problem, that is, with $\lambda > 0$.
-The only change in the proof is the choice of~$\eta$ such that the inclusion~\Cref{eq:thm:lyapunov:kEDMD:practical:regularization} holds.
-Here, the regularization parameter has to be chosen sufficiently small such that the equilibrium~$x^*$ of the dynamics~$F$ is almost preserved, i.e., such that the inclusion still holds for the desired precision~$\varepsilon$. \end{remark}
+Second, the results can be transferred to the dynamics~$\widehat{F}_\lambda$ defined in~\cref{eq:dynamics:surrogate}, resulting from the regularized regression problem ($\lambda > 0$).
+The only change in the proof is the choice of~$\eta$ to ensure $\widehat{F}(\mathcal{B}_\eta(x^*)) \subset P$.
+Here, the regularization parameter has to be chosen sufficiently small such that this inclusion is preserved for the given~$\varepsilon$.